CorralesK/TubeKidsProFrontend/README.md

 ## Installation and Usage

-1. Clone this repository: `git clone https://github.com/CorralesK/TubeKidsFrontend.git`
+1. Clone this repository: `git clone https://github.com/CorralesK/TubeKidsProFrontend.git`
-2. Navigate to the project directory: `cd TubeKidsFrontend`
+2. Navigate to the project directory: `cd TubeKidsProFrontend`

 ## License
 This project is licensed under the MIT License.